Do You Have To Be Stupid To Protest?

 Be The Change You Want

-It’s easy to chant and act badly.
+It’s so much easier to chant and act badly.
 It’s easy to make signs and hold your fist in the air.
 It even feels like it might be for a good thing — But I’ll call your bluff.
 I don’t think you are willing to do the harder things like becoming the change you want.
 I don’t think you are willing to change the things that continue to propagate racism.
-(That’s just my observation based on watching these protests.)
+(That’s just my observation.)
 Call me whatever you want if it makes you feel better about your bad behavior.
 It just means you don’t know me.

 Just like it’s the easy way out for police to act badly — It’s the easy way out to protest in hypocrisy.

-My call is for all of us to become better than this hypocritical garbage.
+My call is for all of us to become better than hypocrites.
 Stop the hypocrisy in protest.
 Real and permanent change comes through acting with love, showing respect, and working kindly with all.
 It has to start somewhere, and each of us changing ourselves is the only real option.

 If you can’t do this, then you are no better than those you are protesting against.

-Honestly, if you can’t show respect and kindness and justice, then you probably deserve the world to settle back to where it was — because that’s what you’ll get.
+Honestly, if you can’t show respect and kindness and justice, then you probably deserve the world to settle back to where it was — because that’s exactly what we’ll get.

 I hope it can be otherwise.
 Though I am skeptical, I still hope that intelligence can filter through to find meaningful ways to bring out the good in our hearts.
 Please, let’s all BE the kindness, justice and peace we want.
 Let’s act in kind ways to pursue the goals that will make the meaningful changes our country so desperately needs.